iamtrask/iamtrask.github.io/_posts/2026-04-07-decentralized-ai-in-50-lines.markdown

         os.remove(f)
         print(f"← {sender}: {question}\n→ {reply}")

-print("Listening!
-Ask a friend to text you a message starting with 'om' on WhatsApp.") while True:
+print("""Listening!
+Ask a friend to text you a message starting with 'om' on WhatsApp.""") while True:
     process_messages()
     time.sleep(1)